 Since the war British poets have had a slowly increasing choice of outlets.
 There has been a huge rise in independent publishers, we now have plenty of poetry venues and literary festivals plus interest in the arts seems to be growing year on year.

 Poetry contests are everywhere now, although the judging can be quite hit or miss in some of them.
 There are hundreds of small magazines and of course more recently we have the Internet, with it’s numerous outlets: blogs, websites, online e-zines etc. We also have open mic nights in pubs up and down the country, we have Instagram poets and even self publishing is now deemed completely acceptable.

 As far as traditional poetry book publishers are concerned though many aspiring poets push for publication way too soon.
+You should only ever send your work in when it’s been thoroughly edited, preferably professionally.
+One tip might be to enlist the help of a poetry editing service.
 Many writers, look back and feel their first books weren’t as good as previously thought and many small press poets would probably have succeeded with the bigger publishers if they’d just waited a bit longer.

 Publishing facts and figures

 There are thousands of poetry collections published each year now.
 Most are small scale though: some from local presses, many in pamphlet form and hundreds via print on demand services that produce good quality paperbacks and e-books on Amazon kindle.

 The better-known, traditional poetry publishers (Faber, Bloodaxe, Carcanet, Salt, Cape, Picador and others) only publish about 200 books a year between them, of which the majority are the ‘established poets’ from the UK and overseas.
 So how do you break in?
 Can you even?